2005 Bangladesh bombings

 On 17 August 2005, around 500 bomb explosions occurred at 300 locations in 63 of the 64 districts of Bangladesh.
-The bombs exploded within a half-hour period, starting at 11:30 am.
-A terrorist organization, Jama'atul Mujahideen Bangladesh (JMB) claimed responsibility for the bombings.
+The bombs exploded within a half-hour period, starting at 11:00 am.
+A terrorist organization, Jama'atul Mujahideen Bangladesh (JMB), claimed responsibility for the bombings.
 The group was led by Shaykh Abdur Rahman and Siddique ul-Islam (also known as Bangla Bhai).
 Another terrorist group, named Harkat-ul-Jihad al-Islami, was associated with JMB in executing the co-ordinated attack.
-Following the bombings, both groups were banned by the BNP Government of Bangladesh.
+Following the bombings, both groups were banned by the BNP government of Bangladesh.

 Attacks

-The bombs exploded near Government facilities.
-In Dhaka, they exploded near Bangladesh Secretariat, the Supreme Court Complex, the Prime Minister's Office, the Dhaka University campus, the Dhaka Sheraton Hotel and Zia International Airport.
+The bombs detonated within a half-hour period, starting at 11:00 am.
+They exploded near government facilities.
+In Dhaka, they exploded near the Bangladesh Secretariat, the Supreme Court Complex, the Prime Minister's Office, the Dhaka University campus, the Dhaka Sheraton Hotel, and Zia International Airport.
 At least 115 people were injured when 500 small bombs were exploded in 63 out of 64 districts of Bangladesh.
-The explosions killed two people (a child in Savar, near Dhaka, and a rickshaw-puller in Chapai Nawabganj District), and injured a further 50.
+The explosions killed two people (a child in Savar, near Dhaka, and a rickshaw-puller in Chapai Nawabganj District) and injured a further 50.